Mana Pools National Park, Zimbabwe

 African Bush Camps offer a fantastic Zambezi River and Mana Pools National Park experience through their mobile tented camp Zambezi Expeditions (formerly named Zambezi Lifestyles).

-The camp is set up before guests arrive in a favorite camping spot high on the bank of the mighty Zambezi River in Northern Zimbabwe.
+The camp is set up before guests arrive in a favourite camping spot high on the bank of the mighty Zambezi River in Northern Zimbabwe.
 The camp is open from May to the end of October, the dry season in this area of the country, and over this period offers guests an authentic and exclusive safari experience in an unparalleled location.

 Mana Pools National Park is a legendary national park high up on the list for all avid safari goers.
 The park itself is located in Northern Zimbabwe on the Lower Zambezi below Lake Kariba.
 The park itself is well known for its game rich flood plains and magnificent views of the river and the Zambezi escarpment, over the border in Zambia.
 This is one of the best places to walk on the continent and is a go to location for world class tiger-fishing and canoeing safaris.